 The major difference between steel and alloy is the weight.
 A steel tray weight is significantly more than an aluminium tray.
 But weight is not the only thing to consider.
 The more your vehicle weighs, the more your fuel, brakes and tyre costs will be.
 A heavy-duty ute tray is ideal for rougher jobs.
 It can take the heavy knocks and doesn’t rust.
 A steel ute tray is suitable for most environments.
 However, you will have to be vigilant about rust in the sea-side environment.
 Alternatively, you can get your steel ute tray powder coated or painted to temporarily protect it from rust.
 Aluminium is light and has another advantage over steel ute trays in coastal areas as aluminium does not rust.
 You don’t need to add additional protection to an aluminium ute tray.
 Steel trays for utes will take a battering from tools and supplies without showing the wear and tear.
 By contrast an aluminium ute tray may show the wear and tear more.
 There are differences between steel and aluminium ute trays, you need to choose the one which is best meets your needs

 Custom anything may cost a little more than mass produced, but the story doesn’t stop there.
 Tuff Australia gives you 20 years experience in premium 4wd accessories.
 Custom ute trays can be fitted out with the extras you need such as canopies, dog boxes, storage and tool boxes, water and fuel tanks, slide out draws, rear racks etc. Most importantly, these trays and accessories will be made specifically for your ute.
 Trays for Utes, including 4wd trays, are very individual.
 Whether it’s weekend camping with your mountain bikes or work as a tradie, a custom aluminium ute tray or steel ute tray will meet your needs.
-As to the price, you’re best talking to a custom ute tray builder.
+As to the price, you’re best bet would be to give us a call and discuss further.